 The first part of my scholarly career was dedicated to a critical study of the science of economics.
 I wanted to understand peculiarities of that science such as the persistent disagreements among economists, the limited relevence of economics for policy, and the empirical difficulties that face.
-This culminated in the book Conversations with Economists (1984) first and then Speaking of economics: How to be in the conversation (2006).
+This culminated in the book Conversations with Economists (1984) first and then Speaking of Economics: How to be in the conversation (2006).

-After 1994 I turned to the subject or cultural economics, and specifically, the world of the arts.
-I was struck by the resistance towards economicsin that world, and struggled with the financial aspects.
+After 1994, I turned to the subject or cultural economics, and specifically, the world of the arts.
+I was struck by the resistance towards economics in that world, and struggled with the financial aspects.
 Together with Giep Hagoort I introduced the notion of cultural entrepeneurship in the discussion and called attention to the phenomenon of the gift and the role of the socalled third sector (together with PW Zuidhof).
 I published several books (like the value of culture in 1996) and some articles on the subject.

-This book redefines economics as the science that studies the realization of values, introduces the notion of shared goods and a model of five spheres for the valorization of values, and motivates the socalled quality impact monitor.
+This book redefines economics as the science that studies the realization of values, introduces the notion of shared goods and a model of five spheres for the valorization of values, and motivates the so-called quality impact monitor.
 Quite a few master and PhD students are applying the value based approach in their work.
 We give workshops (through Creare) on the value based approach and qualitative monitoring.

 From 2014 until July 2017 I was a governor ( a sort of alderman) in the city of Hilversum for the socialist party.
 There I learned how to govern and how to do politics.
-The challenge was to apply thing I had learned in my scholarly work.
+The challenge was to apply things I had learned in my scholarly work.
 I succeeded partially.